 With MacX DVD Ripper Pro, you can do the following things.

-• 1:1 copy DVD to ISO and VIDEO_TS folder with full DVD content preserved.
+• 1:1 copy DVD to ISO and VIDEO_TS folder with full DVD content preserved - no quality loss.

-• Convert physical DVD disc at 5x faster than other DVD ripping programs thanks to the support for level-3 hardware acceleration, leaving more CPU available for other tasks.
+• Convert DVD at 5x faster thanks to the support for level-3 hardware acceleration.

 Download the DVD to NAS ripper and start to learn the guide below on how to rip DVD to NAS drive.